bokeh/bokeh/sphinx/source/docs/installation.rst

 make direct use of NumPy, and it is required to be installed for Bokeh apps to function.

-Additionally the ``bokeh.charts`` interface and various examples depend on the Pandas library; it is recommended to install Pandas version 0.16.1 or later.

 .. _install_packages:

 Package Installs